 Maybe you don’t have a pet but would like to paint a beloved character?

 - A note on chalk pastels: Pastels are an easy, forgiving medium.
 Fun for children and adults alike!
-Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons (100+ free lessons now) are all contained in the post Pastels plus links to tutorials plus the video The Very Few Must Have Supplies for Chalk Pastel Art.
+Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons are free here: Get Started in Chalk Pastel Video Art Lessons.
 A simple set is very affordable.
 Nana also teaches acrylic lessons.

 - The practical aspects of a mess: Pastels are blessedly messy.
 We always have baby wipes close by to wipe hands.
 We wear something we don’t mind getting stained or don a smock.